 - (1) The subcategory of Registrant called "Public Sector Firm" is established under the category of Registrant Firm pursuant to section 42(2) of the PGA [Categories of registrants and bylaws for categories of registrants]. - (2) Pursuant to section 42(2)(d) of the PGA [Categories of registrants and bylaws for categories of registrants], the Audit and Practice Review Committee or an officer appointed by the Audit and Practice Review Committee may designate a Registrant Firm as a Public Sector Firm where the Audit and Practice Review Committee or an officer appointed by the Audit and Practice Review Committee is satisfied that - (a) the Registrant Firm is a Government Registrant, or - (b) the Registrant Firm is a local public body as defined in schedule 1 of the Freedom of Information and Protection of Privacy Act, R.S.B.C.
 1996, c.
-165. - (3) If a decision is made pursuant to the PGA or the Bylaws to suspend or cancel the registration and Permit to Practice of a Public Sector Firm, or to put a condition on a Public Sector Firm's registration and Permit to Practice prohibiting it from engaging in the Regulated Practice, then - (a) EGBC must notify the Superintendent of Professional Governance of the decision,
+165. - (3) If a decision is made pursuant to the PGA or the Bylaws to suspend, cancel, or impose a limit or condition, including a condition prohibiting practice, on the registration and Permit to Practice of a Public Sector Firm, then - (a) EGBC must notify the Superintendent of Professional Governance of the decision. - (b) any suspension, cancellation, limit, or condition on a Public Sector Firm's registration and Permit to Practice must take effect no earlier than 10 days after the notice pursuant to subsection (a) has been provided, and

-- (b) any suspension, cancellation, or condition on a Public Sector Firm's registration and Permit to Practice prohibiting it from engaging in the Regulated Practice must take effect no earlier than 10 days after the notice pursuant to subsection (a) has been provided, and - (c) publication of the decision must be delayed until the earlier of - (i) 10 days after the notice pursuant to subsection (a) has been provided, or - (ii) the date on which a decision of the Lieutenant Governor in Council with respect to exercising the power at section 83 of the PGA [If registration of firm as registrant suspended or cancelled] becomes known to the public. - (4) The Audit and Practice Review Committee or an officer appointed by the Audit and Practice Review Committee may change the subcategory of a Registrant Firm from Public Sector Firm to Private Sector Firm if the Registrant Firm no longer meets the criteria set out in subsection (2).
+- (c) publication of the decision must be delayed until the earlier of - (i) 10 days after the notice pursuant to subsection (a) has been provided, or - (ii) the date on which a decision of the Lieutenant Governor in Council with respect to exercising the power at section 83 of the PGA [If registration of firm as registrant suspended or cancelled] becomes known to the public. - (4) The Audit and Practice Review Committee or an officer appointed by the Audit and Practice Review Committee may change the subcategory of a Registrant Firm from Public Sector Firm to Private Sector Firm if the Registrant Firm no longer meets the criteria set out in subsection (2).